OpenTeleVision/TeleVision/README.md

 ## Teleoperation Guide

 ### Local streaming
+For **Quest** local streaming, follow [this](https://github.com/OpenTeleVision/TeleVision/issues/12#issue-2401541144) issue.

-Apple does not allow WebXR on non-https connections.
+**Apple** does not allow WebXR on non-https connections.
 To test the application locally, we need to create a self-signed certificate and install it on the client.
 You need a ubuntu machine and a router.
 Connect the VisionPro and the ubuntu machine to the same router.
 1. install mkcert: https://github.com/FiloSottile/mkcert
 2. check local ip address: